Person1234565/cse15l-lab-report-3/index.md

 written_2/travel_guides/berlitz1/WhereToJapan.txt:        small traditional inns (ryokan) and bathhouses are now dwarfed by
 ```

-In this example, while the input directory was written_2, because of the -r option, the command searched through each subdirectory to find matches for the string.
-Without the -r option, the command would simply search the folders and files directly under written_2/, which would have outputted nothing.
+In this example, while the input directory was written_2/, because of the -r option, the command searched through each subdirectory to find matches for the string.
+Without the -r option, the command would simply search written_2/ itself, which would have outputted nothing.

 Example 2:
 ```